johnrobertwood/weather-app/README.md

 ## Local Development

-To test using a local node server get an Open Weather API key and create a .env file using the .env.sample then run `npm install` and `npm run start`
+To test locally get an Open Weather API key and create a .env file using the .env.sample then run `npm install` and `npm start`